 Summary

-One of the most common questions we get from first-time course creators is: how should I price my course?
+• One of the most common questions is: how should I price my course?

-Our recommendation for first-time course creators is to price your first cohort at $500.
+• Our recommendation for first-time course creators is to price your first cohort between $500 - $800.

-When pricing your course, you should consider: 1) students' ability to pay, 2) alternatives, 3) students' return on investment, and 4) how much you want to earn
+• When pricing your course, you should consider 1) students' ability to pay, 2) alternative to your course, and 3) students' return on investment.

-Price depends on your students’ willingness to pay, the return on investment of learning the skill, how much the alternatives cost, and the minimum you want to earn.
+Price depends on your students’ willingness to pay, the return on investment of learning the skill, and how much the alternatives cost.
+The average course price on Maven is around $500, so we recommend this as a starting point for first-time instructors.

 Some instructors prefer to set a higher price and offer strategic discounts.
 For example: an early bird discount could reward early adopters and create a sense of urgency.
 If you want to give it a try, here’s how you can create discount codes.